niqt/swift/README.md

 # swift
-Code, example about swift and swiftui for the students
+Code, example about swift and swiftui for the students.
+Please, add your photo/image in the assets.